anirudha-ani/InsurePay/README.md

 ## User API

+### DataModel

+You can see the excality of the data model in the by importing `InsurePay Dataodel.excalidraw` file from root folder in https://excalidraw.com/

 ### Postman
 You can import the postman collection from `InsurePay.postman_collection.json` file from root folder to test the APIs.